lbl-neutrino/MORCS/README.md

 ## Current status

 The CRS controller has been tested in a mock environment.
 The LRS controller needs to be updated to use the new Flask API.
-Both the LRS and MINERvA controllers need to be updated following recent changes to `BaseController`, and the run number needs to be propagated.
+Both the LRS and MINERvA controllers need to be updated following recent changes to `DaqController`, and the run number needs to be propagated.